-Jul Aug Sept Oct Nov Dec Jan Feb March April May June 0% 0% 25% 0% 0% 25% 0% 0% 25% 0% 0% 25% 1st Qua arter 2nd Q uart r 3rd Q uarter 4th Qu arter
+Jul Aug Sept Oct Nov Dec Jan Feb March April May June 0% 0% 25% 0% 0% 25% 0% 0% 25% 0% 0% 25% 1st Quar ter 2nd Qua rt r 3rd Qua rter 4th Quar ter

 The final percentage of adjusted revenue limit and any LEA ADA adjustments are certified in March of the subsequent fiscal year.
 Adjustments are included in the March payment but may also affect the June payment if they include a reduction larger than the March payment.